ChainAgnostic/namespaces/alephium/caip10.md

 ## Syntax

-Alephium address represented as a Base58 encoded string
+Alephium address is represented as a Base58 encoded string.

 ## Test Cases